Raghav0079/cardio-vascular/README.md

 ## 🤝 Contributing

 We welcome contributions to improve CardioPredict Pro!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) guide for detailed instructions.

+### Quick Start for Contributors

+**Before you start:**
+- Review our [Security Policy](SECURITY.md) for security guidelines
+- Use our GitHub issue templates for bug reports and feature requests
+- Follow the pull request template for structured contributions

 ### Development Setup
 ```bash